A Brief Introduction to Shannon's Information Theory: Channel Capacity

 \section{Channel Capacity}

 In a communication system, we have three basic ingredients: the source, the destination and the media between them.
 We call the media \emph{the (communication) channel}.
 A channel could be in any form.
-It could be physical wires, cables, open environment in wireless communication, antennas and certain combination of them.
+It could be physical wires, cables, open environment in the case of wireless communication, antennas and certain combination of these.
+In this section, we discuss channel capacity under channels without error and that with errors.